Palola viridis: Cultural use

-In Samoa, the worms are revered as an excellent food source, hunting for them taking place seven days after the first full moon in October.
+In Samoa, the worms are revered as an excellent food source, hunting for them taking place seven days after the first full moon around the traditional lunar months of Lefanoga or Lotuaga that fall within the Gregorian October.
 Often bright blue in colour, the flavour is said to resemble a cross between mussels, abalone and oysters.
-They are sometimes eaten fresh, but usually fried with butter and onions and served with taro or banana chips.
+They are sometimes eaten fresh; but usually cooked with coconut milk, or fried with butter and onions and served with taro or banana chips.
 The palolo harvest is part of the culture and tradition of Samoans, where the feast is shared with family and relatives, but in recent years has been sold in the markets of Apia and Salelologa for more than A$100 per kilogram.

 On the island of Lombok in Indonesia, a traditional event called the Nyale Festival, or Bau Nyale (meaning "to catch the sea worms), is held between February and March.
 The event focuses on catching these worms, which are known as wawo.
 In local legend, the nyale are believed to be the reincarnation of Princess Mandalika, who had jumped into the sea to drown herself.

 The spawning event is so important to the inhabitants of the Torres and Banks Islands of Vanuatu that it is featured in their lunar calendar.